TG9541/stm8s001rs485/README.md

 * most GPIOs, including the I2C bus (PB4 & PB5), and an analog input or timer output (PC5) and the are available on 6 pin header
 * a narrow PCB for a cylindrical sensors with a diameter of 7mm
 * 5V supply, 3.3V internal power supply with a LDO regulator
-* signalling LEDs for RX/TX and RS485 direction
+* signalling LEDs for RX/TX and RS485 direction (Send)

 Care should be taken not to exceed 6V input supply voltage.
 The internal 3.3V power supply is available on the header pin J2.1 (it should support about 150mA).